groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/barcode/Code93Standard-ots.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
-breadcrumb: put BARCODE signature on OTS for Java
+breadcrumb: Create BARCODE signature on OTS for Java

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a OTS file with Java"